 A conversation with Dr Alexi Nott by Dr Di Hu

-Dr Di Hu is a Research Associate in the Neurogenomics laboratories of Dr Nathan Skene and Dr Sarah Marzi at Imperial UK DRI.
+Dr Di Hu is a Research Associate in the Neurogenomics laboratories of Dr Nathan Skene and Dr Sarah Marzi at the UK DRI Centre at Imperial.
 She is developing single-cell multiomic sequencing approaches to study the human brain, and integrating sequencing at multiple genomic layers to investigate disease associated microglia in a humanised mouse model of Alzheimer's disease.

-Alexi Nott is a UK DRI fellow.
+Alexi Nott is a UK DRI Group Leader and Lecturer in the Department of Brain Sciences.
 He is investigating the epigenome of the human brain to understand how genetic variation contributes to age-related brain disorders.

 Di: Thank you so much for doing this interview.
 First, I would like to understand where you're coming from and why you chose to go into epigenetics of the brain.